 Our future success depends to a significant extent on the continued services of our senior management team, including Robert P. LoCascio, our founder and Chief Executive Officer.
 The loss of the services of any member of our senior management team, in particular Mr. LoCascio, could have a material and adverse effect on our business, results of operations and financial condition.
-We cannot assure you that we would be able to successfully integrate newly-hired senior managers who would work together successfully with our existing management team.
+We cannot assure you that we would be able to successfully integrate newly-hired senior management team.